quasiblob/ComfyUI-EsesImageEffectBloom/readme.md

 ![Eses Image Effect Bloom Node Screenshot](docs/image_effect_bloom.png)

+> [!CAUTION]
+> Before dowloading and using this repository, please read the LICENSE.txt and the disclaimer - Thank you!

 ## Description

 The 'Eses Image Effect Bloom' is a ComfyUI custom node that provides a configurable bloom effect.
 It simulates the natural glow of bright light sources in a photographic image, allowing for artistic bloom effects using a GPU-accelerated PyTorch backend for real-time performance.